icloud-photos-downloader/icloud_photos_downloader/README.md

                                   into the download directory --set-exif-datetime             Write the DateTimeOriginal exif tag from file creation date, if it doesn't exist.
+  --convert-jpg                   Convert all downloaded HEIC images to JPG.
   --smtp-username <smtp_username>
                                   Your SMTP username, for sending email
                                   notifications when two-step authentication